yhbe/knightTravails/README.md

 knightTravail.js contains a single class 'Graph()'

-When creating a new 'Graph()' the return is a new Map obj "board".
+When creating a new 'Graph()' the return is a new Map obj 'board'.

 New 'Graph()' objects have 3 functions available to them.